 • The Communications and Board Coordinator advised the Board that Apprenticeship Manitoba continued to seek industry members to establish a Telecommunications Tower Technician Industry Working Group to explore the program development for the new occupation.
 As the Branch still has not received a sufficient number of Industry Working Group applications, the Branch once again followed up with the Director of Marketing and Communications with the Canadian Wireless Telecommunications Association to obtain a list of representatives from within the Telecommunications Tower Technician field in Manitoba that it could contact.
-The Director of Marketing and Communications advised the Branch that he would be leaving his position and that he would have his replacement follow up with the Branch.
+The Director of Marketing and Communications his position and that he would have his replacement follow up with the Branch.
 The Board advised that if nothing further comes from the Branch's work, the Board would discuss the future of designation of Telecommunications Tower Technician as an occupation at a future meeting.

-COMMITTEE REPORTS: DISCUSSION & DECISION ITEMS
+2023.01.03 COMMITTEE REPORTS: DISCUSSION & DECISION ITEMS